tinglesoftware/dotnet-extensions/src/Tingle.Extensions.MongoDB/README.md

 ## Diagnostics

-Events for Mongo are produced on an `ActivitySource` named `MongoDB`.
-This is done by registering and instance of `IEventSubscriber` named `MongoDbDiagnosticEvents` to the `ClusterConfigurator`.
-However, this is done automatically when using `MongoDbContext`.
+Events for Mongo are produced on an `ActivitySource` named [`MongoDB.Driver.Core.Extensions.DiagnosticSources`](https://github.com/jbogard/MongoDB.Driver.Core.Extensions.DiagnosticSources), automatically when using `MongoDbContext`.

 ## HealthChecks